 An RV skirt is an excellent option for stationary RVers.
 Because RVs sit up off the ground, the cold wind can surround them.
 This can turn your beautiful RV into an expensive cooler in no time.

-An RV skirt blocks the wind from blowing under your RV and provides a bit more protection for your plumbing and other critical components.
+RV skirting blocks the wind from blowing under your RV and provides a bit more protection for your plumbing and other critical components.
 However, setting up an RV skirt is no easy task.
 You’re likely not going to go through the effort of carrying around the materials and the labor-intensive process of setting it up if you’re regularly moving from one spot to the next.

 Empty Your Tanks